isabella232/M365Insights/README.md

    - If you have multiple subscriptions, you will need to select the one you want to use:
      - `Select-AzureAzSubscription`

-The following sections explains how this will be achieved.
+The following the required setup.

 ## Configuration variables

 ```
 # PowerShell input prompts
-- Subscription Id - Use this for WPA: bc85080a-0c4a-41ba-8b88-add5d6714c4b
+- Subscription Id
 - Resource Group Name
 - AD App Registration Name